Reilly-Lab-Yale/variant_effects_mnoon/helper/prechew_transposons/0.0.download/readme.md

 This is the file we want!

-The script in this directory, dl.sh retrieves it (executed in data directory `/home/mcn26/varef/data/repmask`, to place data there).
+The script in this directory, dl.sh, retrieves it.